How to Prepare for Hurricane Season

 - If authorities advise or order you to evacuate your area, take your emergency kit and leave immediately.
 Strictly follow posted evacuation routes and do not try to take shortcuts.

 - If you are outside and the storm approaches, get indoors as soon as possible to avoid being hit by flying debris.

-- During the storm, electrical wiring may be damaged; don’t use electrical appliances to avoid fire hazards and electrical shocks.
+- During the storm, winds and rain may damage electrical wiring; don’t use electrical appliances to avoid fire hazards and electrical shocks.

-- If your home is under the risk of flooding, turn off electricity at the main circuit breaker.
+- If your home is at the risk of flooding, turn off electricity at the main circuit breaker.
 Don’t turn on electricity until local authorities have advised you to do so.